 Arguably the most famous of these resorts is Chaweng.
 Koh Samui's busiest area, and the island's proclaimed nightlife capital, is home to a whole number of fabulous restaurants, bars, markets and entertainment venues that offer Thailand’s unique brand of cabaret!

 Further south is Lamai Beach.
-The island's secondlargest resort offers a brilliant alternative to the hustle and bustle of Chaweng, making it more suited to families.
+The island's second largest resort offers a brilliant alternative to the hustle and bustle of Chaweng, making it more suited to families and those looking for an all inclusive Koh Samui holiday.
 It's also where visitors will find the Coco Splash Adventure & Waterpark!

 Koh Samui’s climate is tropical.
 Naturally, summer is the island’s hottest month.
 The short rainy season falls between September and November.
 On the whole, temperatures range from the mid twenties to low thirties, all year round.